Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators

-\item If $\omega_2\neq 0$, then $F_{Y|X}$ is differentiable with a Lebesgue density $f_{Y|X}$, and $f_{Y|X}$ is continuous in both arguments and $y\mapsto f_{Y|X}(y|\bx)$ is continuously differentiable. \end{enumerate} \end{assumption}
+\item If $D_1 \neq 0$, then $F_{Y|X}$ is differentiable with a Lebesgue density $f_{Y|X}$, and $f_{Y|X}$ is continuous in both arguments and $y\mapsto f_{Y|X}(y|\bx)$ is continuously differentiable. \end{enumerate} \end{assumption}

 This third assumption imposes an additional weak monotonicity condition on $\mu_0(\bx, q)$ as a function of $q$, which is compatible with all the examples in Section \ref{sec: Motivating Examples}.
 Finally, the key restriction emerging from Assumption \ref{Assumption: simple setup} is on the structure of the loss function, which allows for linear combinations of smooth loss functions of $y$ and $\eta$, and non-smooth loss functions involving indicator functions of either $y$ and $\eta$, or $y$ and $q$.
-These restrictions are still general enough to cover all examples discussed before: the loss function in Example \ref{example: Generalized Conditional Quantile Regression} is a combination of Type I and Type III functions with $f_1$ and $f_3$ being linear functions of $y$; the loss function in Example \ref{example: Conditional Distribution Regression} is a combination of Type II and Type IV functions; the loss function in Example \ref{example: $L_p$ regression} is of Type IV for $p>1$ and corresponds to median regression for $p=1$; and the loss function in Example \ref{example: Generalized linear models} is usually a Type IV function.
-See Section \ref{sec: Examples} and the supplemental appendix for details.
+These restrictions are still general enough to cover the four motivating examples: the loss function in Example \ref{example: Generalized Conditional Quantile Regression} is a combination of Type I and Type III functions with $f_1$ and $f_3$ being linear functions of $y$; the loss function in Example \ref{example: Conditional Distribution Regression} is a combination of Type II and Type IV functions; the loss function in Example \ref{example: $L_p$ regression} is of Type IV for $p>1$, and of the same type as Example \ref{example: Generalized Conditional Quantile Regression} when $p=1$ (median regression); and the loss function in Example \ref{example: Generalized linear models} is usually a Type IV function.
+See Section \ref{sec: Examples} for details.